ramgopalputta/A_Data_Curation_System_And_Predictive_Model_For_Unconfined_Concrete_Strength/README.md

 how the key influencing factors affect it under real-world conditions, such as local temperature variations.
 A systematic approach to data collection, cleaning, preprocessing, and modeling is necessary to uncover meaningful insights and patterns.

+# 2. METHODOLOGY

+# 2.1.
+About the data
+The dataset used in this project comprises of Unconfined Concrete Strength test results for each set of specimens from various construction sites, produced by testing agencies.
+The data is currently in PDF format and needs to be extracted.
+Reports produced by two independent testing agencies were used for this project, which contain essential details related to Site, Concrete and Test specimens collected from wet concrete mixtures.
+Since the current storage system hinders data analysis due to its nested directories on a network-attached storage system, there is a need for a structured data such as a clean Excel file that categorizes and minimizes data redundancy, facilitating easy retrieval and analysis for engineers.
+This structured data enables accurate predictions of Unconfined Concrete Strength.

+# 2.2.
+Designed solution
+To address these problems, a robust framework is implemented, consisting of two major components – The Data Curation System and The Predictive System.
+The Data Curation System is responsible for collecting, cleaning, and organizing the data for analysis.
+It involves scraping the data from PDF files, storing them in a structured tabular format, and integrating the data into a unified format before transferring them to Excel files.
+This ensures data integrity by eliminating redundancy and inconsistency.
+The Predictive System then utilizesthe curated data to develop predictive models using advanced machine learning algorithms, enabling DCE to accurately predict mix designs for engineering structures in specific temperature ranges and geographic areas.

+# 2.3.
+Data curation system
+The data curation system was developed in Python to extract and analyze the Unconfined Concrete Strength test data from PDF lab reports.
+This is accomplished through the utilization of text scraping techniques, using various Python libraries like Pypdfium2, Pdfplumber, Camelot and Tabula.
+These python libraries are implemented to scrape the data from different sections of the PDF document, including the header, footer, and body.
+This ensures that all relevant information is captured accurately and efficiently.

+After extracting the necessary data from the PDF files, the next step is data cleaning.
+The Unconfined Concrete Strength test results are manually entered into the PDF format by the testing agencies, increasing the likelihood of errors such as incorrect field names and naming formats.
+To ensure data accuracy and integrity, the cleaning process includes the identification and correction of such errors.
+This is done using a series of conditions and codes that can also be used for future corrections.
+The cleaning process involves several stages, such as removing redundant data, filling in missing values, and correcting inconsistencies.
+After completing the data cleaning process, the data is organized into multiple tables with predefined data schemas.
+Data schemas provide a structured framework for managing and organizing data within a data management system.
+They define field data types and establish relationships between tables by assigning primary keys and foreign keys.
+A primary key serves as a unique identifier for a record within a table, while a foreign key is a field in one table that references the primary key in another table, establishing connections and relationships between them.
+This ensures that the data is stored in a structured and organized format across different tables, making it easier for DCE engineers and analysts to extract valuable insights and draw conclusions from the data.
+The data curation system exports data into three clean data files:

+a.
+Project Information: This file is created by DCE analysts and contains information related to a project, such as the project name, building type, number of levels, height, address, site latitude and longitude etc.
+b.
+Specimen Field Report: This file includes field or site data, such as the site weather, concrete mix ID, concrete supplier, time of specimen molding, specimen temperature, specimen density, air content, required compression strength of the specimen, and other related data points.
+c.
+Specimen Compression Test Report: This file includes data related to the compression tests conducted by a testing agency, such as date of the test, specimen age in days, load at which the specimen broke, and other relevant data points.

+This structured data is then utilized in the designing of a predictive system, which uses sophisticated machine learning techniques to create models that can accurately predict the Unconfined Concrete Strength of a concrete specimen.

+# 2.4.
+Predictive system
+Choosing a suitable machine learning algorithm for a given problem depends on several factors, such as the type of data, and the desired outcome.
+In this case, the obtained data is labeled, and therefore a supervised learning method is appropriate.
+Additionally, since the target attribute to be predicted is a continuous numerical value, the problem falls into the category of regression.
+After considering all the above factors, an artificial neural network model was chosen to predict the Unconfined concrete strength with high accuracy and identify the key influencing factors that affect the concrete strength in real-world conditions such as variations in local temperature.
+This helps an engineer to make even better-informed decisions.
+The subsequent section provides a detailed description of the model and its specifications.